mmbagenda/player-stats-card-test/README.md

 * Run `npm install`
 * Run `gulp` to run the default Gulp task

-Final files will be in the `/dist` folder
+The final files will be in the `/dist` folder